nd1012/wan24-Crypto/src/wan24-Crypto Docs/index.md

 # wan24-Crypto

+**NOTE**: .NET 8 support is pending, 'cause current Windows 11 updates didn't include support for SHA3 yet.
+As soon as SHA3 is being supported, there'll be a release update to 2.0.0.

 This library exports a generic high level crypto API, which allows to use an implemented cryptographic algorithm to be applied using a simple interface.
 It also implements abstract and configurable RNG handling, which uses a local